A) Jesus’ death—the ransom for us

-For even the Son of Man did not come to be served, but to serve, and to give his life a ransom for many.
+For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.
 (Mark 10:45)

 As he celebrated his final Passover with his disciples on the evening before his death, presumably not long after he had spoken these words, he inaugurated the Lord’s Supper as a lasting legacy, showing, in his words about bread and wine, how he himself interpreted his death from God’s perspective:

-And when He had taken some bread and given thanks, He broke it and gave it to them, saying, “This is My body which is given for you; do this in remembrance of Me.”
-And in the same way He took the cup after they had eaten, saying, “This cup which is poured out for you is the new covenant in My blood.”
-(Luke 22:19-20)
+And he took bread, and when he had given thanks, he broke it and gave it to them, saying, “This is my body, which is given for you.
+Do this in remembrance of me.”
+And likewise the cup after they had eaten, saying, “This cup that is poured out for you is the new covenant in my blood.”
+(Luke 22:19–20)

 He was sent by God to give his life: